The Road to the RAM National Circuit Finals Rodeo in Kissimmee

-Perhaps you are wondering how contestants from across the US and Mexico actually make it here to Kissimmee, Florida to compete at the RAM National Circuit Finals Rodeo?
-The path for rodeo contestants to compete at the RNCFR is very different than how contestants simply enter most local rodeos.
+Perhaps you are wondering how contestants from across the US, Mexico and Canada actually make it here to Kissimmee, Florida to compete at the RAM National Circuit Finals Rodeo?
+The path for rodeo contestants to compete at the RAM NCFR is slightly different than how contestants simply enter most local rodeos.
 It can be a little challenging to understand the Professional Rodeo Cowboys Association (PRCA) circuit rodeo system.
-Here’s a little look at the road the contestants take to get to the RNCFR in Kissimmee!
+Here’s a little look at the road the contestants take to get to the RAM NCFR in Kissimmee!

 The Circuit System

 In 1975, the PRCA created a format that divided the United States into 12 circuits, and in 1987, the circuit system was incorporated.
-The circuit system is a way for the weekend warrior cowboys and cowgirls or those who rodeo full time to have a means to get to a national championship event, in addition to the Wrangler National Finals Rodeo.
-In 2015, the RAM National Circuit Finals Rodeo was moved to Kissimmee, Florida and is now hosted every April at the Silver Spurs Arena.
+The circuit system is a way for the weekend warrior cowboys and cowgirls or those who rodeo full-time to have the means to get to a national championship event, in addition to the Wrangler National Finals Rodeo.
+In 2015, the RAM National Circuit Finals Rodeo was moved to Kissimmee, Florida, and is now hosted every spring at the Silver Spurs Arena.
+Between 2018 and 2020 the PRCA added a 13th circuit, the Maple Leaf Circuit, and the Mexican Rodeo Federation.

-Below are the 12 circuits and the regions or states they encompass, so you can see which circuits cover which regions of the US and Mexico.
+Below are the 13 circuits and the regions or states they encompass, so you can see which circuits cover which regions of the US, Canada and Mexico.

-Contestants will compete within their respective regions throughout the year based on where they reside in the US or Mexico.
-Each of the twelve regional circuits and Mexico (outlined above) have many rodeos during a year that contestants must enter, attend and compete in.
-For the most part, contestants must compete in approximately 15 PRCA rodeos in their region to be eligible to advance to their regional circuit final rodeo.
+Contestants will compete within their respective regions throughout the year based on where they reside in the US, Canada or Mexico.
+Each of the thirteen regional circuits and Mexico (outlined above) have many rodeos during a year that contestants must enter, attend and compete in.
+For the most part, contestants must compete in approximately 15 PRCA rodeos in their region to be eligible to advance to their regional circuit finals rodeo.
 Required participation counts vary per circuit and per year based on the PRCA Rulebook.
 (PRCA Rule B18.104.22.168)

 The Circuit Rodeo Calendar Season

 The PRCA circuit season, generally speaking, runs September or October through September of the following year.
-All of the circuit finals for each region are concluded by January, and the RAM National Circuit Finals Rodeo is held a few months later in April.
+All of the circuit finals for each region are concluded by January, and the RAM National Circuit Finals Rodeo is held a few months later in March.
+Currently, some of the circuit rodeos are delayed or postponed due to COVID-19.
+Please check ProRodeo.com for up-to-date information on the latest rodeo schedule.

 The Circuit Final Rodeos

-From September through January of the following calendar year, each of the 12 circuits plus the Mexican Rodeo Federation will host their regional circuit final rodeo.
-Contestants will enter, participate in their rodeo event and must either win the average or simply win the event to be given a chance to advance to the RNCFR.
-At the end of each circuit final rodeo, the top two contestants in each of the seven traditional rodeo events will be able to advance to the RNCFR.
+From September through January of the following calendar year, each of the 13 circuits plus the Mexican Rodeo Federation will host their regional circuit final rodeo.
+Contestants will enter, participate in their rodeo event and must either win the average or simply win the event to be given a chance to advance to the RAM NCFR.
+At the end of each circuit final rodeo, the top two contestants in each of the seven traditional rodeo events will be able to advance to the RAM NCFR.
 Approximately 200+ circuit champions will be heading to Kissimmee!

 Five Performances, Four Days